Difference Between DPI and PPI

 The number of dots present per inch greatly affects the quality of the printed image.
 The DPI value changes for each type of printer.
 So, the clarity of the printout depends on the type of printer used.

-Higher resolution in a printed image can be obtained by having more dots per inch.
+A higher resolution in a printed image can be obtained with more dots per inch.
 The higher the DPI value higher is the resolution of the image.

 What is PPI?

-PPI or pixels per inch defines the quality of a digital image.
-A digital image is formed by small pixels grouped.
+PPI, or pixels per inch, defines the quality of a digital image.
+A digital image is formed by grouped small pixels.
 The density of these pixels within an inch is the PPI value.

 A higher PPI value indicates a higher quality of the image.
-The image viewed on a digital screen like mobile and computer screen with high PPI will look better than the image with a low PPI.
+The image viewed on a digital screen like a mobile or computer screen with a high PPI will look better than the image with a low PPI.

-Screen resolution also varies for every type of device and it also affects the resolution of the image.
+Screen resolution also varies for every type of device and affects the image’s resolution.

 The image with a high PPI or resolution has a high storage size.
 The quality of an image depends on the camera it was shot with.

-Camera’s have a fixed value of resolution and they can be adjusted.
-A picture taken with a top-notch camera will have a high resolution compared to the image taken with an ordinary camera.
+The camera has a fixed value of resolution and can be adjusted.
+A picture taken with a top-notch camera will have a high resolution compared to an image taken with an ordinary camera.

-When an image is to be printed PPI of the digital image determines the number of pixels that are used to make on DPI.
-If the print taken is large the dots produced representing the pixels will be distributed throughout the larger print.
+When an image is to be printed, the PPI of the digital image determines the number of pixels that are used to make on DPI.
+If the print taken is large, the dots produced representing the pixels will be distributed throughout the larger print.

-But in the case of a smaller printout, the dots are compactly or densely distributed in the print.
+But in the case of a smaller printout, the dots are compact or densely distributed in the print.

 Main Differences Between DPI and PPI

-4. PPI value is considered during transferring a file to get it printed.
-Whereas, DPI is used by the printer to print small dots on the paper.
+4. PPI value is considered while transferring a file to get it printed.
+Whereas, the printer uses DPI to print small dots on the paper.

 5. The PPI value of an image can be changed or adjusted.
 The DPI value can also be changed.

-6. DPI uses four colors to print the dots which collectively produce different colors.
-But, in PPI subpixels of red, green, and blue are used.
+6. DPI uses four colors to print the dots, which collectively produce different colors.
+But, in PPI, red, green, and blue subpixels are used.

 Difference Between DPI and PPI